VijayKrishnanSR/VijayKrishnanSR.github.io/README.md

 #### Business Impact

 - Achieve **marketing influenced opportunities** for product sales through leads generated via Workshops and Tutorials.
-- Tutorials motivate the target audience to try the product in free trial version and also test the latest product features.
+- Tutorials motivate the target audience to try the product in a free trial environment and test the latest product features.
 - Workshops provide an interactive platform for the audience to learn about the most requested topics relating to the product.

 #### My Toolkit